Cairi-S/tom-poulson/README.md

 **FONTS**

 Selected fonts are used with thanks to [Google Fonts](https://fonts.google.com/).
-They are easy for the user to read and are complimentary to one another.
+They are easy for the user to read and are complementary to one another.
 - Raleway - Used in the header and footer.
 - Poppins - Used for text within the body of the website.

 **IMAGERY**

 All Hero images used will mainly be action shots of the musician performing/teaching.
-- The **Home page** will feature a dynamic image of the performing as a soloist.
+- The **Home page** will feature a dynamic image of the musician performing as a soloist.
-- The images used on the **Ensembles and Projects** page be promotional images showcasing a specific group or project.
+- The images used on the **Ensembles and Projects** page will be promotional images showcasing a specific group or project.
 - The image on the **Contact page** will feature the musician smiling and looking to camera, to convey that he is approachable.